Chas McCormick Player Props: Astros vs. Blue Jays

 Chas McCormick At The Plate

-- McCormick has seven doubles, five home runs and 10 walks while hitting .237.
+- McCormick has seven doubles, five home runs and 10 walks while batting .235.

-- In 53.6% of his 28 games this season, McCormick has picked up at least one hit.
-He's also had seven multi-hit games.
+- McCormick has picked up a hit in 51.7% of his 29 games this season, with more than one hit in 24.1% of them.

-- McCormick has driven home a run in nine games this year (32.1%), including more than one RBI in 17.9% of his games and producing three or more of his team's runs on one occasion..
+- McCormick has an RBI in nine of 29 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.